AstroPathJHU/AstroPathPipeline/astropath/hpfs/Flatfield/README.md

 # 5.8.
 Flatfield
 ## 5.8.1.
 Description
 This workflow serves to create a directory of flat field and warping corrected *.im3* images files for each slide.
-In addition, this workflow saves the full metadata for the first *.im3* (*.full.im3*) for a slide, the single column bitmap of each corrected *.im3* (*.fw* files) as well as relevant image metadata (*.SpectralBasisInfo.xml*) of each im3 image.
+In addition, this workflow saves the full metadata for the first *.im3* (*.full.im3*) for a slide, the single column bitmap of each corrected *.im3* (*.fw* files) as well as relevant image metadata (*.SpectralBasisInfo.Exposure.Protocol.DarkCurrentSettings.xml*) of each im3 image.
 We assume that the directory format of the input image files is in the ```AstroPathPipeline``` processing file stucture described **here** and below in [5.8.2.1.](#5821-flatw-expected-directory-structure "Title").

 ## 5.8.2.
 Important Definitions
 ### 5.8.2.1.
 Flatw Expected Directory Structure
-Since this section of the pipeline can be used with standalone funcationality, we define the directory structure here.
+Since this section of the pipeline can be used with standalone funcationality to apply corrections, we define the directory structure here.
 A more detailed directory structure for the whole AstroPath Pipeline can be found *here*:
 ```
-<base>\<astroID>\<im3_path>\<filename>
+<base>\<SlideID>\<im3_path>\<filename>
 ```
 Example:  “\\bki04\Clinical_Specimen\ AST123456\ im3\Scan1\MSI\M41_1_[34888,4694].im3”
 - ```<base>```: “\\bki04\Clinical_Specimen”